roadiz/standard-edition/README.md

 Composer will automatically create a new project based on Roadiz and download every dependency.

-Composer script will copy a default configuration file and your entry-points in `web/` folder automatically and a sample `Vagrantfile` in your project root.
+Composer script will copy a default configuration file and your entry-points in `web/` folder automatically and a `.env` file in your project root to setup your *Docker* development environment.

 ### Update Roadiz and your own theme assets